shalevwiden/blurbifysite/README.md

 The Blurbify studio json is "blurbifystudio.json" and it is only changed from that file.

-Now the templates and the studio can all be updated from updating main.html
+Now the templates and the studio can all be updated from updating main.html Main.html is the main template (no way).

+To make a new template just change newpath in createtemplate.py

+newpath='animals/elephant'